Energy Emergency, Energy Transition

 The Global Trade Union Roundtable on Energy and Climate

 Trade Unions for Energy Democracy (TUED) emerged from a three-day global trade union “Energy Emergency, Energy Transition” roundtable that took place in New York City on October 10-12, 2012, at the headquarters of the New York City District Council of Carpenters.
 Seventy trade unionists and policy experts from 19 countries participated in the roundtable.

-The 2012 roundtable attendees acknowledged that ‘business-as-usual’ is no longer an option.
-The energy and climate emergency is marked by the unimpeded use of fossil fuels that is leading to ‘carbon-lock in’ and out-of-control greenhouse gas emissions on a global scale; the growing power and political influence of oil, coal and gas companies; and the inadequacy of present market-based approaches to energy transition.
+The 2012 roundtable attendees acknowledged that ‘business-as-usual’ is no longer an option, and that the energy and climate emergency is marked by the unimpeded use of fossil fuels that is leading to ‘carbon-lock in’ and out-of-control greenhouse gas emissions on a global scale.
+At the same time, the group recognized the growing power and political influence of oil, coal and gas companies, and the inadequacy of present market-based approaches to energy transition.